 If you love to lunch, chances are you go crazy over a good deli sandwich.
 And whether you order it loaded with Italian cold cuts, stacked with fresh veggies, or stuffed with hot fixings, there are plenty of options in the 209 to satisfy your sandwich cravings.
 Stroll from hole in the wall institutions to comfortable café’s for the perfect places to pull up a chair and devour a good deli sandwich in style.
-This month we’re delivering the perfect menu for your sandwich needs with some of the region’s top bites and the best sides to pair them with.
+It could be that you’re already well acquainted with the best places to get cold subs near me but your love for everything sandwich has enticed you to expand the breadth of eateries you wish to dine at.
+Either way, this month we’re delivering the perfect menu for your sandwich needs with some of the region’s top bites and the best sides to pair them with.
 Enjoy!

 The Golden Gate

 If you’ve ever stepped foot in Lodi’s gourmet French café, then you know what we know.
 Like the fact that the owners Thierry and Pascale are two of the kindest folks you’ll ever meet and that every sandwich is made with love.
 When it comes to the menu, we’re seldom stuffing our face with anything other than the #6, also known as the Golden Gate, on Squaw bread.
 The dark bread is a perfect balance to the grilled chicken breast, crispy bacon, smoked gouda, vine-ripened tomatoes, and lettuce, all slathered in a creamy garlic aioli.

 If there is one thing to know about Bon Appetit, it’s that everything they make is from scratch, and the homemade ranch just might be the best we’ve ever had!
 Go green with a side salad, top it with garlicky croutons, and drizzle it in ranch.